-The offers of shares under the Placement and the Share Purchase Plan were made in offshore transactions in reliance upon the exemption from registration pursuant to Regulation S, as promulgated by the Securities Act of 1933, as amended (the "Securities Act").
-In order to comply with the requirements of Regulation S, investors may not re-sell any securities issued in the Placement or Share Purchase Plan into the U.S. or to a U.S. Person (as defined in the Securities Act) for a period of six months after the date of issue of the securities unless the re-sale of the securities is registered under the Securities Act or an exemption is available.
+The issue of the Warrants was made in reliance upon the exemption from registration pursuant to Regulation D, as promulgated by the Securities Act of 1933, as amended (the "Securities Act").
+The holders of the Warrants may not re-sell any Warrants or shares issued upon exercise of the Warrants into the U.S. or to a U.S. Person (as defined in the Securities Act) or within Australia for a period of one year after the date of issue of the relevant security unless the re-sale of the securities is registered under the Securities Act or an exemption is available.